StashOfCode/airflow-clickhouse-plugin/README.md

 ## ClickHouseSensor reference

-To import `ClickHouseSensor` use `from airflow_clickhouse_plugin.sensors.clickhouse import ClickHouseSensor`.
+To import `ClickHouseSensor` use `from airflow_clickhouse_plug.sensors.clickhouse import ClickHouseSensor`.

 This class wraps [`ClickHouseHook.execute` method](#clickhousehook-reference) into an [Airflow sensor][airflow-sensor].
 Supports all the arguments of [`ClickHouseOperator`](#clickhouseoperator-reference) and additionally:
 * `is_success`: a callable which accepts a single argument — a return value of `ClickHouseHook.execute`.
 If a return value of `is_success` is truthy, the sensor succeeds.
 By default, the callable is `bool`: i.e. if the return value of `ClickHouseHook.execute` is truthy, the sensor succeeds.
 Usually, `execute` is a list of records returned by query: thus, by default it is falsy if no records are returned.